neural75/gqrx-scanner/README.md

 A frequency scanner for [Gqrx Software Defined Radio](http://gqrx.dk/) receiver
 ## Description

 gqrx-scanner is a frequency scanner written in C that uses [gqrx remote protocol](http://gqrx.dk/doc/remote-control) to perform a fast scan of the band.
-It can be used in conjunction with the gqrx bookmarks to look for the already stored frequencies or, in a free sweep scan mode, to explore the band within a specified frequency range.
+It can be used in conjunction with the gqrx bookmarks (--mode bookmark) to look for the already stored frequencies or, in a free sweep scan mode (--mode sweep), to explore the band within a specified frequency range (--min, --max options).

-The sweep scan uses an adaptive algorithm to remember active frequencies during the sweep that prioritizes active stations without stop searching for the new ones.
+The sweep scan uses an adaptive algorithm to remember the active frequencies encountered during the sweep, that prioritizes active stations without stopping to look for new ones.

-Gqrx Squelch level is used as the threshold, when the signal is strong enough it stops the scanner that in turn adjusts the frequency to the nearest carrier seen.
+Gqrx Squelch level is used as the threshold, when the signal is strong enough it stops the scanner on the frequency found.
+After the signal is lost the scanner waits a configurable ammount of time and restart the loop (--delay option).

-The sweep is performed fast (well, as fast as it can), self asjusting the scanning speed.
+In sweep mode the scan of the band is performed fast (well, as fast as it can), self asjusting the scanning speed.
 On signal detection a fine tuning is performed to pinpoint the nearest carrier frequency (subdivision of upper and lower limits with increasing precision) and, for the already seen carriers, a previous value is used to avoid fine tuning at every hit.
 This value is also averaged out with the new one in order to converge eventually to the exact frequency in less time (after 4 hits of the same frequency).

 ## Features
-* Support for Gqrx bookmarks file format
+* Support for Gqrx bookmarks file
+* Fast sweep scan with adaptive monitor of the most active stations
 * Frequency range constrained scan (also for bookmarks)
-* Fast sweep scan with adaptive monitor of the most active stations
 * Automatic Frequency Locking in sweep mode
 * Interactive monitor to skip, ban or pause a frequency manually